alx9r/StructuredResource/README.md

 ## Definitions

 **constructor property** - a public resource parameter or property that is a required parameter of the resource's constructor.
 Every constructor property is a hint but not every hint is a constructor property.

+**DSC algorithm** - the process that successively invokes DSC resources to converge on a configuration.

 **hint** - a public resource parameter or property that is passed to the resource's constructor.